Easy French Toast For Toddlers and Baby Led Weaning

 Instructions

-• Soak the bread into the egg mixture on both sides.
+3. Soak the whole slice of bread into the egg mixture on both sides for a few minutes.

-• Cut the french toast into fingers and add onto a plate with the greek yogurt, strawberries and blueberries.
+5. Cut the french toast into fingers and add onto a plate with the greek yogurt, strawberries and blueberries.
+Make sure it has cooled down before serving to your baby.

-To make the recipe vegan, you could potentially use an egg substitute, plant based milk, a plant based yogurt or cream and a vegan block unsalted butter to make this recipe completely dairy free!
+To make the recipe vegan, you could potentially use an egg substitute, plant based milk such as oat milk or almond milk, a plant based Greek yogurt or cream and a vegan butter to make this recipe completely plant based!

 Close up of French toast fingers on yogurt and fresh fruit